pedro-coelho-dr/owasp-juice-shop-security-report/REPORT.md

 ## 6 - Cross-Site Request Forgery (CSRF) in Change Password Functionality

-During the assessment, it was identified that the change password functionality is vulnerable to CSRF attacks.
+The change password functionality is vulnerable to CSRF attacks.
 Using Burp Suite's Repeater tool, the password could be changed directly by altering the request.
 When the current password value was set incorrectly, it led to an error.
 However, by removing the current password value, the password change was successfully executed, allowing the attacker to change the password without knowing the actual current password.

 The request with the correct current password successfully changes the password:

 ![alt text](img/csrf-1.png)

-The request with an incorrect current password leads to an error:
+The request with an incorrect current password leads to an error:❌

 ![alt text](img/csrf-2.png)

-The request without the current password value successfully changes the password:
+The request without the current password value successfully changes the password: ✅

 ![alt text](img/csrf-3.png)